Maximum Compliance Voltage for IEPE Sensors on DAQ Module

 • Supported Excitation Voltage = 5 V to 22 V

-If the IEPE sensor consumes excitation voltage more than IEPE compliance voltage, it is recommended to lower your measuring scale to lower your maximum excitation voltage needed.
-On the other hand, you can also consider using NI module with higher IEPE compliance voltage or IEPE sensor with lower excitation voltage.
+If the IEPE sensor consumes excitation voltage more than the IEPE compliance voltage, it is recommended to lower your measuring scale to lower your maximum excitation voltage needed.
+On the other hand, you can also consider using an NI module with higher IEPE compliance voltage or IEPE sensor with lower excitation voltage.

 Additional Information

-The IEPE Compliance range will be included together in the specification and the minimum value is usually 0V.
+The IEPE Compliance range will be included in the specification and the minimum value is usually 0V.
 Please refer your device's specification for further verification.
 Please reach out to NI Support if further verification is needed.

 Compliance Voltage Range